soha15167/Agile/README.md

 4. Push to your fork and submit a pull request.

 ### Contact

-For inquiries, please contact us
+For inquiries, please contact us.